-With the support of Orientation Leaders, FSEM faculty will take students on a group outing on Thursday of Discoveries Week.
-Faculty may choose from a list of pre-arranged activities or organize their own.
+FSEM faculty organize a group outing on Friday of Discoveries Week.
+Faculty may choose from a list of pre-arranged activities or design their own.

-Destinations adds an experiential element to the academic instruction and advising students have received through Dialogues, while also enabling FSEM instructors and students to connect in off-campus settings.
-Ideally, the trip will be closely tied to the academic subject matter of the First-Year Seminar and/or acquaint the students with Denver.
+Destinations add an experiential element to new student orientation while enabling FSEM instructors and students to connect in off-campus settings.
+Ideally, the trip will relate to the topic of the First-Year Seminar and/or acquaint students with the City of Denver.